Chun-Yang/Chun-Yang.github.io/_posts/2018-01-01-from-a-self-taught-developer-to-facebook-engineer.md

 - Be cooperative.
 The goal of the interviewer is to evaluate your capability as accurate as possible.
 Tell the interviewer what you think and listen for subtle cues when you get stuck.

 ## Summary
 I tried to document my experience of getting a job at Facebook.
-The process shold be very similar to the other tech giants.
+The process should be very similar to the other tech giants.
 It would be my pleasure if you can get any value out of this post.
 Never stop improving!